NikiYani/NikiYani.github.io/_posts/2021-11-15-worn-rusty-metal-container.md

 <!--more-->

 Worn rusty metal container.
-Thanks a lot to the author of the Kalyson channel for the tutorial video:
+Thanks a lot to the author of the vfx-world channel for the tutorial video:
 <a href="https://www.youtube.com/watch?v=X_EbiJ5_Cq0" target="_blank" style="font-weight: bold; color: #1CAAD9;">https://www.youtube.com/watch?v=X_EbiJ5_Cq0</a><br/>

 The challenge is aimed at studying: